varun-sambanni/UITracker/readme.md

 ## Usage

 The javascript file responsible for tracking the events is present in ./frontend/src/lib folder.
-After the UITracker class is import, follow these steps to start the tracking.
+After the UITracker class is imported, follow these steps to start the tracking.

 1. Initialize the UITracker object
-2. Call config on the object to configure the options.
+2. Call config on the object to configure the options
    ```js
    //  @param {*} dataTransmissionInterval(ms) The interval at which the data is to be transmitted
    //  @param {*} reportOnError Boolean value, whether to send data immediately on error or not
    config(interval, reportOnError);
    ```
-3. Call the start function on the object.
+3. Call the start function on the object

 ## Ways to import